By Kym Campbell, BSc. | Updated April 19th, 2023

 Keep in mind too that the weight ranges above refer to the carb content of food, and not the food item itself.

 The biggest factors for where you sit on this spectrum are your insulin sensitivity and your health goals.
-If your insulin sensitivity is good and you’re happy with your body composition, then 150 grams per day is a good approximate target.
+If your insulin sensitivity is good and you’re happy with your body weight, then 150 grams per day is a good approximate target.
 If you’re insulin resistant and you want to lose weight, then 50 grams per day may be more appropriate.

 Of course, there are many exceptions to this range.
 Athletes may want to eat 200 grams of carbs per day or more.
 Others may find they can eat fewer than 50 grams per day without going into ketosis.